AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 In order to improve the security of the project, Agora uses a token (dynamic key) to authenticate users before they log in to the chat system.
 Chat RESTful APIs only support authenticating users using app tokens.
 For details, see [Authentication using App Token](./generate_app_tokens?platform=RESTful).

-## Set a custom attribute
+## Set custom attributes

-Sets a custom attribute of a chat room.
+Adds new custom chat room attributes or modifies existing ones set by the current user.

+<div class="alert note">This method is only used to modify the existing key-value pairs set by the current user rather than others.
+To perform the overwrite operation, see <a href="overwrite">Forcibly set custom attributes</a>.</div>

 ### HTTP request